mmtftr/dictv/raycast-extension/README.md

   - Fuzzy search (handles typos and spelling variations)
   - Exact search (precise matches only)
   - Prefix search (autocomplete-style)
+- **Grouped Definitions**: Multiple definitions for the same word are combined into a single entry
+- **Markdown Detail View**: Beautiful formatted view with all definitions
 - **Bidirectional**: Switch between German→English and English→German
 - **Search History**: Keep track of your searches and results
 - **Keyboard Shortcuts**: Fast navigation and actions